cloudmesh-community/book/chapters/iot/grovepi.md

 Light Sensor
 ------------

-The light sensor measures ligh intensity and returns a value between 0 and 1023.
+The light sensor measures light intensity and returns a value between 0 and 1023.
 Connect the light sensor to an analog port.
 The default port is A0.
 The analog port allows the light sensor to return a range of values.
 The `LightSensor` class can be found here: